Bowled Over By Your Bowel: IBS Causes, Risk Factors & Treatments

 - Altered bowel habits - passing feces more or less frequently than normal or periods of constipation and then periods of diarrhea

 - Pain or discomfort that lessens after a bowel movement

 - Swelling or bloating of the stomach, or a feeling of fullness soon after eating.

 Increased stomach gurgling or bowel sounds are also reported frequently by people with IBS.

 Short answer: IBS is difficult to diagnose!

 It takes most people three years and at least three different doctors before they are given a diagnosis of IBS.
 Part of the difficulty with diagnosis rests with the many different presentations of IBS.
-Some people are more likely to have constipation (IBS-C), others diarrhea (IBS-D), while a few experience both constipation and diarrhea at different times.
+Some people are more likely to have constipation (constipation-predominant IBS or IBS-C), others diarrhea (diarrhea-predominant IBS or IBS-D), while a few experience both constipation and diarrhea at different times (mixed IBS).

 To add to the confusion, symptoms are generally not stable over a lifetime and can change without warning.